WhoIsSethDaniel/mason-tool-installer.nvim/README.md

 # mason-tool-installer
-Install, or upgrade, your third-party tools automatically on startup.
+Install or upgrade your third-party tools automatically on startup.

 Uses [Mason](https://github.com/williamboman/mason.nvim) to do nearly all the work.
 This is a simple plugin that helps users keep up-to-date with their tools and to make certain they have a consistent environment.